RedocDracula/AC2MC-Simulator/README.md

 # AC2MC-simulator

-Use tester.cpp to check your instructions.:)
+Use main.cpp to check your instructions.:)